 Amend the 3rd paragraph as follows:

 Copper was selected for the cathode material because of its inherent antifouling properties.
 A magnesium anode was considered environmentally acceptable because it is a naturally occurring element of sea water.
 The cell produces a voltage of 0.8 to 1 volt under load.
-Components of the cells under evaluated have been sized to provide around 35,000 watt hours of energy.

 And the 4th paragraph as follows:

-An AC-DC converter is used to raise the voltage to the level required by the load as it is impractical to use more than one cell due to the current leakage that would occur.
+ADC-DC converter is used to raise the voltage to the level required by the load as it is impractical to use more than one cell due to the current leakage that would occur.

 Page 144 – 7.3.3 Internal Combustion Engine/Generators – Diesel Generators